 Mundungus “Dung” Fletcher

 Crook by trade, and handy to have around, though unreliable.
 It is unclear whether or not he was part of the original Order of the Phoenix since he does not appear in the photograph of the original Order (OP5) but was mentioned by Dumbledore as being part of the “old crowd” to be summoned when Voldemort returned (GF36).
 Dung probably caused Moody’s death during the Battle of the Seven Harrys when he went AWOL after Death Eaters attacked.

 Half-giant who was sent with Madame Maxime to look for Giants in the mountains.
-Fought in the Battle of the Tower, the Battle of the Seven Harrys and the Battle of Hogwarts.
+Fought in the Battle of the Tower, the Battle of the Seven Potters and the Battle of Hogwarts.

 Werewolf, part of the Advance Guard that helps Harry in his escape from the Dursley house — a necessary part of the team, being the only member Harry knew well and would trust at sight.
 Lupin, who has always had difficulty obtaining paid work due to his condition, now lives at headquarters and works full time for the Order.
 Fought at the Department of Mysteries, the Battle of the Seven Potters and was killed along with his wife Nymphadora Tonks at the Battle of Hogwarts.